count-negative/Configurable-Menu/README.md

 Change Log:
 ==============
 0.8-Beta
-   - The accessible panel is now configurable and has two drag and drop areas ( Places and Apps).
+   - The Accessible panel is now configurable and has two drag and drop areas (Places and Apps).
    - Implemented new “Places” fields (PC, Desktop, Home, Network and Trash).
    - You can add items to the accessible panel with a submenu and a drag and drop operation.
-   - The Favorites icons have now submenus.
+   - The favorites icons have now submenus.
    - Reduced the width of search item on windows 7 layout to be the same size or less of favorites area.
    - System buttons have now several layouts available.
-   - The accessible panel can have icons or not.
+   - The Accessible panel can have icons or not.
    - Categories can have icons or not.
    - You can remove the box pointer from the menu.
    - Implementation of separators, with configurable options.
-   - The Hover Icon has a configurable border now.
+   - The hover icon has a configurable border now.
    - Now you can align the menu to the screen edge.
-   - When the menu is re-sizable, a mark appears on the corresponding corner.
+   - When the menu is re-sizable, a resize handle appears on the corresponding corner.
    - Now you can expand the menu to full screen mode.
    - Now you can have the application description in the application entries.
-   - Now you can control the maximum size of the application icons.
+   - Performance improvements.
+   - Many bug fixes.

 0.7-Beta
    - Fixed a bug in the keyboard navigation, and add for more componets.